location and hours

 - mandelic acid (lightens while stimulating rapid cell turnover; especially effective at treating dermal melasma)

-At SkinFit Austin, we treat epidermal melasma with a series of Lightening Peels, using a combination of lactic acid, kojic acid, azelaic acid, and glycolic acid with a melanin suppressant.
+At SkinFit Austin, we treat our acne clients who also have melasma with a series of Lightening Peels, using a combination of lactic acid, kojic acid, azelaic acid, and glycolic acid with a melanin suppressant.

 Home treatment would include hydroquinone combined with topical vitamin A plus mandelic acid.